-273 $I_C = R{I_E}^{\infty}(I_E - h), h = 1$
+$$I_C = R{I_E}^{\infty}(I_E - 1)$$

-Indeed, morphological reconstruction of I_E from I{E-1} restores all pixel values that were not originally regional maxima of height 1.
-This operation is known as h-maxima transformation (being h=1 in this case).
+Indeed, morphological reconstruction of I_E from I{E-1} restores all pixel values that originally were not strict regional maxima; i.e., regional maxima of at least height 1.
+This operator is known as regional maxima operator.

 When flowers are close to open, their surface gets wrinkled around the emerging or blooming point creating lobs.
 These lobs may produce more than a maximum light reflection, thus creating redundant detection points (false positives).
 In order to avoid such output as much as possible, a gradual detection scheme is applied by making use of Gaussian pyramidal decomposition (Burt, 1981).
 This technique consists in creating a set of images from the original one by means of smoothing and down-sampling it.
-Taking advantage of the spatial proximity of redundant maxima, the main idea is to detect maximum reflections and spatially
+Taking advantage of the spatial proximity of redundant maxima, the main idea is to detect maximum reflections and spatially fusing them in a certain level of its pyramidal decomposition.
+To this effect, the first level of pyramidal decomposition of I_c is computed: